LotharTeichert/chessdiagramjs/README.md

 ## Code Highlights
-The function "makeMove(fen, move)" is the heart of the ChessDiagram.
+The function "makeMove(fen, move)" is the heart of ChessDiagram.
 It takes a FEN string (Forsyth Edwards notation, an easy standard description of a chess position) and a move string in algebraic notation (see the example above) and computes the FEN string of the resulting position.
-This is done by some complex aptplications of the RegExp object in javascript, without fiddling around with internal board representations.
+This is done by some complex applications of the RegExp object in javascript, without fiddling around with internal board representations.

 ## ToDo
+* Providing a one click example.
 * Completing documentation.
 * Checking more browsers for correct functionality.
 * Checking all branches of move generation.
-* More functionalies?
+* More features?
 * Convincing the guys from wikipedia to use these diagrams instead of pictures.  :))